ottenbreit-data-science/aplr/API_REFERENCE.md

 Used to randomly split training observations into training and validation if ***validation_set_indexes*** is not specified when fitting.

 #### family (default = "gaussian")
 Determines the loss function used.
 Allowed values are "gaussian", "binomial", "poisson", "gamma" and "tweedie".
 This is used together with ***link_function***.
 Please note that this is not a tuning parameter because it defines how the loss function is calculated.
+However, it can be tuned with ***get_validation_group_mse()*** as the tuning metric.

 #### link_function (default = "identity")
 Determines how the linear predictor is transformed to predictions.
 Allowed values are "identity", "logit" and "log".
 For an ordinary regression model use ***family*** "gaussian" and ***link_function*** "identity".
 For logistic regression use ***family*** "binomial" and ***link_function*** "logit".
 For a multiplicative model use the "log" ***link_function***.
 The "log" ***link_function*** often works best with a "poisson", "gamma" or "tweedie" ***family***, depending on the data.
 The ***family*** "poisson", "gamma" or "tweedie" should only be used with the "log" ***link_function***.
 Inappropriate combinations of ***family*** and ***link_function*** may result in a warning message when fitting the model and/or a poor model fit.
 Please note that values other than "identity" typically require a significantly higher ***m*** (or ***v***) in order to converge.